Islandora/documentation/docs/user-documentation/intro-to-claw.md

 The Islandora community has grown significantly since the project began, both in terms of users and contributors.
 For the first time, we are in a position to have a truly community-driven development process, in which any Islandora user can participate at whatever level fits their interests and abilities.
 Islandora CLAW has worked with the broader Islandora community to solicit use-cases, put forward prospectuses and project plans for review and editing, and has been developed with a mix of funding from Islandora Foundation members and volunteer developers working on sprints.

 Islandora CLAW is developed _by_ the Islandora community, _for_ the Islandora community.
 As a member of the Islandora community, you can help to steer the direction it takes.

+### Linked Data

+### Interoperability

+Islandora CLAW works with the [Portland Common Data Model](https://github.com/duraspace/pcdm/wiki), "a flexible, extensible domain model that is intended to underlie a wide array of repository and DAMS applications."
+What does this mean in practice?
+Objects stored in Islandora CLAW will have a a data model that can be recognized by Hydra and other custom Fedora 4 based repository heads, and vice versa.
+By working together with the Hydra and Fedora communities, we can leverage a broader community of developers, librarians, and other digital repository users to build better tools and share reosurces.